A lower motor neuron is, simultaneously, a:

 intermediate substance (located lateral to the central canal)

-- contains preganglionic visceral efferent cell bodies, in a lateral horn from T1 to L4) and sacral prasympathetic nucleus (S1-3)
+- contains preganglionic visceral efferent cell bodies: in intermediolateral nucleus & lateral horn ( T1 to L4) and sacral prasympathetic nucleus (S1-3)

-- somatic efferent neuron cell bodies in medial & lateral motor nuclei (lateral nuclei are found in enlargement segments and supply limb muscles)
+- somatic efferent neuron cell bodies within medial & lateral motor nuclei (lateral nuclei are found in enlargement segments and supply limb muscles)

 Brainstem: pons & medulla oblongata --

 - generates standing posture via the pontine reticulospinal tract & lateral vestibulospinal tract (both tracts descend in the spinal ventral funiculus); also, corticospinal and rubrospinal descending tracts for voluntary movement run through the hindbrain